informagi/trorep/README.md

 # The Relevance of (Relevant) Entity Presence
-This repository provides the data and analysis suite for our reproduction paper "The Relevance of (Relevant) Entity Presence". \
+This repository provides the data and analysis suite for the *SIGIR2026* reproduction paper "The Relevance of (Relevant) Entity Presence". \
 Specifically:
 - A reproduction of ["Query-specific Document and Entity Representations" (QDER)](https://github.com/shubham526/SIGIR2025-QDER) (SIGIR '25).
 - An analysis of ["Document Re-Ranking Using Entity-based Query Understanding" (DREQ)](https://github.com/shubham526/ECIR2024-DREQ) (ECIR '24).